 Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

-This manual worker and construction resume template helps you present site work, material handling, warehouse duties, production support, and hands-on experience in a way that feels clear and credible.
-It is built for job seekers who need a resume or CV layout that stays easy to scan, practical, and easy to tailor for physical, team-based roles.
+This manual worker and construction resume template helps you highlight site work, material handling, warehouse duties, production support, and hands-on experience in a clear, credible way.
+It is designed for job seekers who need a resume or CV layout that is easy to scan, practical, and simple to tailor for physical or team-based roles.

 Table of Contents